JSON Tree Viewer

 Paste your JSON data in the input area

-Use "Expand All" or "Collapse All" for quick navigation
+Use "Expand All" to see the full structure, or "Collapse All" to reset

 Common Use Cases